Jeremy Levin: Business career

-Prior to joining Ovid, Levin served as president and CEO of Israel's Teva Pharmaceutical Industries Ltd. (NYSE:TEVA), one of the world's largest pharmaceutical companies.
+Before joining Ovid, Levin served as president and CEO of Israel's Teva Pharmaceutical Industries Ltd. (NYSE:TEVA), one of the world's largest pharmaceutical companies.
 Previously, he was a member of the executive committee of Bristol-Myers Squibb (NYSE:BMY), where he had global responsibilities for strategy, alliances and transactions.
 In this role, he devised and led BMY's “String of Pearls” business development strategy.
-This strategy helped drive the transformation of BMY, particularly following the acquisition by Levin of Medarex Inc. in July 2009, which positioned BMY as a leader in immunooncology.
+Levin acquired Medarex Inc. in July 2009, turning BMY into a leader in immunooncology.
 Prior to this, Levin was head of global business development and strategic alliances at Novartis (NYSE: NVS), and previously served as chairman and CEO of Cadus Pharmaceuticals, Inc.

-Levin currently serves on the board of H. Lundbeck A/S and in 2019 was elected as the chairman of the Biotechnology Innovation Organization (BIO).
+Levin serves as the chairman of the board of OPTHEA and is on the board of directors at Graviton and Gensaic.
+Levin was elected chairman of the Biotechnology Innovation Organization (BIO) in 2019; he has since stepped down.